Intelligent agent

-In artificial intelligence, an intelligent agent is an entity that perceives its environment, takes actions autonomously to achieve goals, and may improve its performance through machine learning or by acquiring knowledge.
-AI textbooks define artificial intelligence as the "study and design of intelligent agents," emphasizing that goal-directed behavior is central to intelligence.
+An intelligent agent is an entity that perceives its environment, takes actions autonomously to achieve goals, and may improve its performance through by acquiring knowledge.

-A specialized subset of intelligent agents, agentic AI (also known as an AI agent or simply agent), expands this concept by proactively pursuing goals, making decisions, and taking actions over extended periods.

 Intelligent agents can range from simple to highly complex.
 A basic thermostat or control system is considered an intelligent agent, as is a human being, or any other system that meets the same criteria—such as a firm, a state, or a biome.

+In artificial intelligence, a specialized subset of intelligent agents, AI agents (also known as agentic AI) expand this concept by proactively pursuing goals, making decisions, and taking actions over extended periods.

 Intelligent agents operate based on an objective function, which encapsulates their goals.
 They are designed to create and execute plans that maximize the expected value of this function upon completion.
 For example, a reinforcement learning agent has a reward function, which allows programmers to shape its desired behavior.
 Similarly, an evolutionary algorithm's behavior is guided by a fitness function.

 Intelligent agents in artificial intelligence are closely related to agents in economics, and versions of the intelligent agent paradigm are studied in cognitive science, ethics, and the philosophy of practical reason, as well as in many interdisciplinary socio-cognitive modeling and computer social simulations.

 Intelligent agents are often described schematically as abstract functional systems similar to computer programs.
 To distinguish theoretical models from real-world implementations, abstract descriptions of intelligent agents are called abstract intelligent agents.
 Intelligent agents are also closely related to software agents—autonomous computer programs that carry out tasks on behalf of users.
 They are also referred to using a term borrowed from economics: a "rational agent".

-Intelligent agents as the foundation of AI

-The concept of intelligent agents provides a foundational lens through which to define and understand artificial intelligence.
-For instance, the influential textbook Artificial Intelligence: A Modern Approach (Russell & Norvig) describes: